gytar/bakuplinux/README.md

 ## TODO

-Create an alias in your ~/.bashrc or ~/.bash_aliases file
+* Create an alias in your ~/.bashrc or ~/.bash_aliases file
+* Add comments in script